Custom Views

 Tip!

-The structure of the view schema is similar, to a transform.
-If a transform were defined like this:
+The structure of the view schema is similar to a transform.
+Let's take a look at a transform, then see how a corresponding view would look.

 {